NSW Southern Highlands – a Beginner’s Guide

 • Mossy Store – homewares and handmade furniture

-• Bowerbird on Argyle – Design store with a fab range of homewares, gifts and fashion items.
+• Bowerbird on Argyle is a design store with a fab range of homewares, gifts and fashion items.

-• Reviva at the Resource Recovery Centre – Reuse, recycle and upcycle at the social enterprise run centre.
+• Reviva at the Resource Recovery Centre is a social enterprise run centre where you can reuse, recycle and upcycle.
 If you love to rummage around in charity shops, don’t miss this one.

 Where to Stay in Moss Vale